Yonsei-HEP-COSMO/DeeLeMa/README.md

     ```

     ⚠️ **Caution**
-    > If you use PDM then should run tensorboard in activated virtual environment.
+    > If you use huak then should run tensorboard in activated virtual environment.